 Each MO service, whether standardized or bespoke, is defined by a set of operations that the provider of the service makes available to be used by the service consumer.
 Each operation is defined from a template specified by an interaction pattern; one of send /submit /request /invoke /progress /pubsub.
 Each such pattern has a list of the messages that are exchanged between service provider and consumer to implement the operation.

-The MO concept is supported by the MO framework, which, in an abstract manner, allows the specification of an MO service, its operations, its data model, and the related generic facilities, such as archiving.Figure 3-3 is a graphical representation of this transformation from abstract services to a deployable implementation framework.
+The MO concept is supported by the MO framework, which, in an abstract manner, allows the specification of an MO service, its operations, its data model, and a few related generic facilities, such as archiving.
+These abstract definitions must be transformed using a real, concrete, data representation and data transport binding in order to be implemented in a real system.

+Figure 3-3 is a graphical representation of this transformation from abstract services to a deployable implementation framework.